WWE News: Family Worried About Former Champ’s Mental Health After Sex Tape Leak

-Over the course of the past week, many celebrities have fallen victim to another huge online hack which has exposed their private photos, videos, and information.
-Many of those involved in this massive breach of privacy have been WWE superstars and the one that appears to be the most affected by it is a former champion.
-Paige had a number of nude photos and sexually explicit private videos leaked and now, her family is concerned about her mental health.
+Over the course of the past week, many celebrities have fallen victim to another huge online hack, which has exposed their private photos, videos, and information.
+Many of those involved in this massive breach of privacy have been WWE superstars, and the one that appears to be the most affected by it is a former champion.
+Paige had a number of nude photos and sexually explicit private videos leaked, and now, her family is concerned about her mental health.

 Paige is only one of those involved in this latest online hack/leak while Brad Maddox, Xavier Woods, Summer Rae, and even Maria Kanellis have had their privacy invaded.
-Wrestling Inc. reported that other celebrities such as Emma Watson and Amanda Seyfried were others victimized in this scandal and legal action is being taken.
+Wrestling Inc. reported that other celebrities such as Emma Watson and Amanda Seyfried were others victimized in this scandal, and legal action is being taken.

 This hack is reminiscent of the one that happened back in 2014, and apparently, there are a lot more to come.
-While this hack is in the early stages of leaking information and photos, it is already greatly affecting people and Paige’s family is concerned about her mental health.
+While this hack is in the early stages of leaking information and photos, it is already greatly affecting people, and Paige’s family is concerned about her mental health.

-According to ComicBook.com, Paige’s father Ricky Knight made a post on his Facebook page regarding the leak and said that “none of this is worth it.”
-Knight said he is on the “verge of breaking” and that the entire family is “crushed.”
+According to ComicBook.com, Paige’s father, Ricky Knight, made a post on his Facebook page regarding the leak and said that “none of this is worth it.”
+Knight said he is on the “verge of breaking,” and the entire family is “crushed.”

 “My last say on the scandal surrounding my daughter I have just spoken to her over facebook and I am worried for her mental health or worse ffs world get a grip she has not killed anyone robbed anyone she was having sex in a private situation between consulting adults and then has been betrayed by some low lifes as her dad I urge people to back off as I say I am very worried for her it will be no good backing her when its too late like many other celebrities who have left us.”

-The wrestling family, who is the focus of a film The Rock is working on with WWE studios, is completely torn apart by this whole situation.
-Paige’s mother Saraya Knight also expressed her grief over the photo leak.
+The wrestling family, which is the focus of a film The Rock is working on with WWE studios, is completely torn apart by this whole situation.
+Paige’s mother, Saraya Knight, also expressed her grief over the photo leak.

 Sat with my husband, he is sobbing, he can’t even speak.
 I’m losing everything I love, the business we love will kill us it seems